meyerpedro/Understanding-Music-Lyric/ReadMe.md

 6 | blues   | {'tell, good, look, blue, home, hear, mind, think, break, world, need, hand, little, woman, fall, head, stand, change, lose, turn'}       |"

-For further analysis, I picked two intuitively different genres to delve into.
+For further analysis, I picked two intuitively different genres.
 Here is a comparison of the top 200 words in Blues and Country:

 ![top200](images/word_cloud.png)

 What if a certain type of word tells us a better story?
 I used the SpaCy Library to sort only nouns within the top 200 words.
-The goal is to dig for further differences between genres by removing verbs that generally are used to describe similar actions.
+The goal is to dig for further differences between genres by removing verbs.
 Here are the findings:

 ![top200noun](images/noun_cloud.png)